javascript-studio/studio-lambda/README.md

     variable.
   - `timeout`: The default Lambda timeout to use in milliseconds.
 Defaults to 5 seconds.
+  - `memory`: The default Lambda memory to use in MB.
+Defaults to 128 MB.
+This will set `--max-old-space-size` on Lambda processes.
   - `max_idle`: The idle timeout to use in milliseconds.
 If a function is not invoked for this time, the process gets destroyed.
 Defaults to 1 hour.
 - `lambda.invoke(lambda_name, event[, options][, callback])`: Invokes the named